 ALHAMBRA, CALIF. - Joe Kikuchi, 56, the former girls' basketball coach at Mark Keppel High School in Monterey Park, Calif., was formally charged Oct.
 22 by the Los Angeles District Attorney's Office on 19 felony counts and five misdemeanors, including lewd and lascivious acts with a minor.
 Kikuchi was arrested Sept.
-24 after he was accused of having a sexual relationship with a teenaged member of his basketball team, til resigning on Sept.
-15
+24 after he was accused of having a sexual relationship with a teenaged member of his basketball team, which he coached until resigning on Sept.
+15.